 Grown indoors, we must be very careful with the conditions of light and moisture.
 We will seek a well-lit place by a window, without being placed in full sun.
 The lack of light tends to produce narrow leaves and a too much elongated upright growth.

 Indoor humidity is always lower than in the outside, which is not a problem for most of the year except in winter when heating that can dry out the soil excessively.
 When conditions of lack of moisture appear, aloe vera typically has an abnormal growth that manifests itself as wrinkled, spindly and narrow leaves, with their edges bending inward.
 This is because the plant is spending its own liquid for water.

 Aloe vera uses

 Aloe vera can be used in rocky, sun-exposed slopes gardens or it can be potted.
 In some places, it is extensively cultivated for medicinal use or for extracting aloe gel widely used in the cosmetics industry.
-(See Properties of aloe vera in the listing above)
+(See Properties of aloe vera in the listing below)

 Aloe vera environment and exposure

 Aloe vera should be grown in a brightly lit place, better in a sun-filtered one that in direct sunlight.
 When plants are subjected to direct sunlight, they tend to darken .

 It is a warm weather plant that can not stand frost, so outdoor plants should be protected in winter.
 The ideal growing temperature is between 19 and 25 ° C.